-The style of counselling I practice is also practical, rooted in concrete problems of today.
+The style of counselling I practice is practical, rooted in concrete problems of today.
 It incorporates humanistic and cognitive approaches; and my business background enables me to support you with professional and work related matters.
 I adapt the emphasis depending on your needs.

 "I realise now that if you had told me what my problems were it wouldn’t have worked, I needed to find out for myself – with you there, us exploring together".